Spiderland: Music

 The album's guitar work is noted for its roomy sound, angular rhythms, dramatically alternating dynamic shifts, and irregular time signatures.
 McMahan's singing style varies among mumbling, spoken word, strained shouting, and a written-narrative style.
-Influences on the record included Gang of Four, Black Sabbath and Sonic Youth.
 Will Hermes of Spin summarized the album's sound as "mid-'70s King Crimson gone emo: screeching guitar chords and gorgeous note-spinning in odd-metered instrumentals speckled with words both spoken and sung".
-Melody Maker described the music as "structurally and in tone", saying that the band "recall[s] Television circa Marquee Moon and Crazy Horse, whose simplicity they echo and whose style they most certainly do not".
+Steve Albini, writing for Melody Maker, described the music as "structurally and in tone", saying that the band "recall[s] Television circa Marquee Moon and Crazy Horse, whose simplicity they echo and whose style they most certainly do not".

 The lyrics are usually narrative in style, and have been described as "eerie" and having "peculiar syntax".
 Both the vocal melodies and words were written by McMahan and Walford after the basic tracks had been recorded during practice sessions, and often were not heard by Pajo and Brashear until their final recording in studio.
 The vocal additions often pulled the songs in new directions, with examples being "Good Morning, Captain" and "Washer".
 McMahan was never comfortable taking the role of vocalist and only did so because nobody else in the band would.
-He considerably increases his range on "Spiderland", incorporating both his earlier whispered and shouting approaches with what Tennent describes as conventional, "actual singing".
+He considerably increases his range on "Spiderland", incorporating both his earlier whispered and shouting approaches with what biographer Scott Tennent describes as conventional, "actual singing".

 The opening track, "Breadcrumb Trail", describes a day at a carnival with a fortune-teller.
 The song is built from complex guitar arrangement with sharp transitions, during which the guitar fluctuates between a clean-sounding riff with harmonics in the verse to heavy and high pitched distortion in the chorus.
 "Nosferatu Man" is the second track and was inspired by the 1922 German Expressionist silent film Nosferatu.
 Its verse includes a dissonant guitar riff which uses high-pitched notes similar to those in "Breadcrumb Trail" and a drumbeat centered on snare and toms.
-The chorus, featuring "jagged" distorted guitar and a beat with "thrashing cymbals with quick drum fills", segues into an extended jam before the song ends with 30 seconds of feedback.
+The chorus, featuring "jagged" distorted guitar and a beat with "thrashing cymbals with quick drum fills", segues into an extended groove before the song ends with 30 seconds of feedback.